eyal0/optimize_common_cases/README.md

 ```

 Now we have less code duplication, which is good.
 But the `if` branch
 is getting run at each iteration, which will be slow!
+(In practice, the compiler can realize that `width` and `height` are constant throughout the function and maybe speed things up a bit but you might still have a branch in the loop.)

 ### Templating